manas-chaudhari/android-mvvm/README.md

 See [SearchViewModel.java](sample/src/main/java/com/manaschaudhari/android_mvvm/sample/two_way_binding/SearchViewModel.java) and the corresponding [activity_search.xml](sample/src/main/res/layout/activity_search.xml) for another example in which the search results get updated as user updates the query.

+## Code-less View Setup

+**Views are setup using XML ONLY**.
+This is the core idea behind this pattern. `BindingAdapter`s are used to create a declarative API with essential arguments.

+Thus, whenever it is required to write code for setting up a view, create a `BindingAdapter` instead and use XML attributes.

+This also applies to complex views such as `RecyclerView`/`ViewPager` which need setting up adapters.
+These views are containers which display (multiple) child views.
+This particular operation of nesting views is termed as `View Composition`.
+As the choice of pattern (MVVM/MVP) greatly affects how `View Composition` is done, this library provides [tools](#view-composition) to deal with this aspect.
+However, there are other scenarios where code is required to setup views.
+Such code gets moved to a `BindingAdapter` and the view is setup using XML attributes.

+The [BindingUtils](android-mvvm/src/main/java/com/manaschaudhari/android_mvvm/utils/BindingUtils.java) file contains `BindingAdapter`s provided by this library.
+These are good examples to learn about this approach.

+> If this is not doable in some case, it implies that you need a functionality that's not provided by existing views.
+Create a custom View in that case.

-## Composing ViewModels
+## View Composition

-> TODO:
-> For generic adapters in XML, keep data binding as the primary way.
-> Examples page
+Just like code, UI also needs to be reused at multiple pages.
+Just like classes are split into smaller classes, views are split into smaller views to make them reusable.

 Lets say a page requires to combine 3 functionalities.
 There can be 1 ViewModel to represent each functionality.
-Similar to how layout hierarchy is created using `<include>`, a parent ViewModel can be created per combination containing child ViewModels as properties.
+Similar to how layout hierarchy is created using `<include>`, a parent ViewModel is created that contains child ViewModels as fields.
 Data Binding allows binding included layout's variables.

 ```xml
 <ParentLayout>